-Determine Control Probe Offset:
+Determine Control Sensor Offset:

-- Monitor temperature must be verified and accurate prior to adjusting the Control Probe Offset. - 1.
-View and record the refrigerator setpoint. - 2.
+- Control Sensor Offset is factory-preset and should not be changed.
+Contact Helmer Technical Service for instructions regarding changing the Control Sensor Offset. - Monitor temperature must be verified and accurate prior to adjusting the Control Sensor Offset. - 1.
+View and record the Refrigerator Setpoint. - 2.
 Allow the unit to run with calibrated monitor temperature for several compressor cycles, and record the average monitor temperature. - 3.
 View and record the current Control Offset value. - 4.
-Subtract the refrigerator setpoint from the average monitor temperature and record the difference. - 5.
+Subtract the Refrigerator Setpoint from the average monitor temperature and record the difference. - 5.
 Add the current Control Offset value to the recorded difference determined in the previous step to establish the new Control Offset value.